Nuestra Señora del Pilar, fondly called “Nana Pilar” by the Imuseños, is the Patron Saint

 This fortress-like structure was once a metal foundry and workshop operated by Jose Ignacio Paua – a blacksmith of Chinese descent who made guns and cannons and repaired them for the revolutionaries.
 A plaque outside the building proclaims it as the “Arsenal ng Imus.”
 Inside the museum is a series of moving tableaus that take visitors back through time to relive historical scenes with realistic life-size figures set amidst painstakingly recreated settings.
 Each scene is set in motion with the help of hidden sensors, while informative and well-written captions present the facts surrounding each episode.
 Interspersed between these tableaus are colorfully detailed murals and relief sculptures of crucial figures in the Cavite Revolution, as well as fascinating trivia and little-known historical tidbits.
 Combining creativity and modern technology, the Imus Historical Museum presents an eye-opening view of local history in an appealing, more exciting light to increase the awareness and pride of the Filipinos in their nation’s history and patrimony.

 It is also one of the city’s scenic attractions which was refined and beautified in 1990 through the funding assistance from Philippine Tourism Authority.
-Its total rehabilitation is programmed by 2009.
+The City Plaza underwent total rehabilitation in 2009.

 It is an exponent of old Hispanic Architecture and exudes an ambiance conducive to monastic life and spiritual meditation.
-The colors may have darkened with time; nevertheless one would not fail to notice the red colored bricks that make up the arches and walls of the place.
-Latin inscription accentuate the arches of the church.
+The colors may have darkened with time; nevertheless, one would not fail to notice the red-colored bricks that make up the arches and walls of the place.
+Latin inscriptions accentuate the arches of the church.

 Located at Palico and a two-minute drive from the town proper.
-A concrete arch bridge with marker, it signifies the battle that took place the Philippine-Spanish war.
+A concrete arch bridge with marker, it signifies the battle that took place in the Philippine-Spanish War.

-A 10-15 minute drive from the town proper, is the site of the battle against Spanish force in 1897.
-It is located in Anabu II.
+A 10 to 15-minute drive from the town proper, it is the site of the battle against Spanish forces in 1897, located in Brgy.
+Anabu II.